dubaidesign/dubaidesign.github.io/service/seo.md

 As a freelance SEO (<a href="https://en.wikipedia.org/wiki/Search_engine_optimization">Search Engine Optimization</a>), I'm able to help you improve your Google rankings, by adding the right content and by improving your technical SEO.
 No matter if you're doing local SEO in Jumeirah or Downtown Dubai.

 For a page to be found in Googles search results for revenue-generating keywords, you need a good user experience, proper added value and a technically flawless page.
-Link recommendations in the form of a backlink are not to be despised here, but in a natural and not purchased or exchanged way.
+Backlinks that are being generated naturally, without being purchased or exchanged, are valuable and should be part of every SEO plan.
 I offer these services as [Freelance Web Designer Dubai](/).

 If the website is informative and of high quality, other web portals will gladly and voluntarily link to it.
 Exactly that must be the highest goal with the lasting search machine optimization.
 This way, customers and service providers do not have to fear Google updates, but can even look forward to them.

+The ultimate goal of my search engine optimization service to help you create a highly informative and high-quality websites.
+This way you attract other backlinks naturally.
+By achieving this goal, customers and service providers can welcome Google updates without any fear.

-My search engine optimization consists of on-page SEO, <a href="https://en.wikipedia.org/wiki/Content_marketing" target="_blank">content marketing</a>, link audit and monitoring.
+My search engine optimization consists of on-page SEO, <a href="https://en.wikipedia.org/wiki/Content_marketing" target="_blank">content marketing</a>, link auditing and monitoring.

 <img src="/seo-dubai.webp" alt="picture of dubai">